matter-labs/zksync-lite-docs/docs/api/sdk/js/providers.md

 # Providers

-JSON-RPC protocol is used to communicate with Sync network nodes. `Provider` is used to abstract details of the communication and provides useful API for interaction with Sync network.
+JSON-RPC protocol is used to communicate with zkSync network nodes. `Provider` is used to abstract details of the communication and provides useful API for interaction with zkSync network.

 We support HTTP and WebSocket transport protocols for JSON-RPC communications.
 Even though WebSocket transport supports subscriptions, HTTP transport is preferred due to its stability. `HTTPTransport` and `WSTransport` classes are used to